Indian Defence Estates Service: Recruitment

 Recruitment to the Indian Defence Estates Service is done through an extremely competitive examination called the "Civil Services Examination", organised by the Union Public Service Commission (UPSC).
 The number of vacancies vary every year.
 Every year Department of Personnel and Training, Government of India, elucidates the number of vacancies after consulting the cadre controlling authority i.e. Ministry of Defence.

 NIDEM

 National Institute of Defence Estates Management is located in New Delhi, on Ulan Batar Road near Domestic Airport in Delhi Cantonment.
 It is an apex institution providing training to future IDES officers.
 It Also, it imparts training to lower staff through various courses spanning through entire year.
 NIDEM is headed by a Director, who is an SAG level officer.
 Presently the post is held by Mr. Rajendra Pawar.
 The Director of NIDEM is assisted in his functioning by a Joint Director, who is an JAG level officer.
 NIDEM is an autonomous body directly reporting to the Director General of Defence Estates.

 Allocation and placement

-After being selected in the UPSC exam, candidates undergo training at National Institute of Defence Estates Management at New Delhi.The following table is salary structure of the Group A Officers (6th Pay Scale).
+After being selected in the UPSC exam, candidates undergo training at National Institute of Defence Estates Management at New Delhi.The following table is salary structure of the Group A Officers.